Coronavirus Aid, Relief, and Economic Security (CARES) Act

 Students with an EFC of less than $100,000 received a grant between $3,000 and $586; those with the lowest EFC received the larger grant.
 A total of 101 students met the eligibility requirements as outlined below.

 Responses from all 101 eligible students were received as of March 30, 2021.
-PMC is in the process of mailing all eligible students check payments through the mail.
+All of the HEERF I and HEERF II emergency funding has been disbursed.

 If there any questions regarding HEERF II payments, please contact Deborah Gravel, Director of Financial Aid at email@example.com.